aergoio/bug-bounty-program/Hacking.md

 * [Ruby](https://github.com/aergoio/libaergo)
 * [PHP](https://github.com/aergoio/heraphp)

-The Aergo blockchain explorer is [AergoScan](https://testnet.aergoscan.io/)
+### Blockchain Explorer

+If you are using the testnet instead of a local server/network, you can use the Aergo blockchain explorer: [AergoScan](https://testnet.aergoscan.io/)